oatlog/oatlog/doc/proposal/main.typ

 === Optimization, standard low-level optimizations (SIMD, ILP...)
 // * workflow, perf, looking at assembly,
-The basic workflow for low-level (meaning non-algorithmic) optimizations  will be looking at benchmark and profiling results, and identifying bottlenecks.
+The basic workflow for low-level (meaning non-algorithmic) optimizations  will be looking at benchmark results, profiling results and generated assembly to identify bottlenecks and areas of potential improvement.
 Standard approaches include:
 - *Vectorization (SIMD)*, we think this might be applicable in the inner loops for the joins and maybe on filtering, although that is significantly harder.
 Even if indexes are used, we can use gather instructions.
 - *Improving ILP*, orthogonally to SIMD, we can leverage ILP, in practice this will probably mostly be about unrolling the inner loops and avoiding unnecessary loop dependencies.
 - *Loop reordering*, since joins are essentially nested loops, the entire query plan portion of the project can be used to pick a good loop ordering.
 - *Memory layouts*, picking between Array-of-Struct vs Struct-of-Array or other memory layouts depending on the memory access patterns (R4).
 Additionally think about cache alignment to reduce the number of unnecessary cache lines used.

-=== Improving rulesets (R4)
+=== Improving rulesets (R2)
 We think it is possible to preprocess rulesets by special-casing certain rules, for example commutativity and associativity generally results in an exponential number of nodes.
 For example a rule like $a + b$ -> $b + a$ could be removed and instead any time $a + b$ is attemted to be match, the engine also tries to match with $b + a$.

 Additionally, some rules may match against similar patterns and we might be able to match against both at the same time, which could save on memory locality and compute.

-=== Improving indexes, query plans and joins
+=== Improving indexes, query plans and joins (R2, R3)
 We want to turn all the queries into graphs and somehow construct reasonable query plans from them.
 This could include:
-- Picking between join algorithms
+- Picking between join algorithms such as merge, hash etc
 - Using worst-case optimal joins
-- Adding/removing indexes
+- Adding indexes strategically, since some indexes are not needed or might not provide a benefit, we think is done by eqlog but not egglog
-- Materializing sub-queries
+- Strategically materializing sub-queries, for example if the join between two tables is significantly smaller than the two original tables, memory bandwidth and compute can be saved.

 === Improving expression exploration priority
 We have some ideas on how to handle rules that create lots of nodes: